JudeWells/SourceCodeSummary/README.md

-# SourceCodeOverview
+# SourceCodeSummary

-SourceCodeOverview is a Python script that generates comprehensive summaries of Python projects for Large Language Models (LLMs).
-It provides a concise overview of the project structure, source code, dependencies, and data files, making it easier for LLMs to understand and analyze the codebase.
+SourceCodeSummary is a Python script that generates comprehensive summaries of Python projects for Large Language Models (LLMs).
+It provides a concise summary of the project structure, source code, dependencies, and data files, making it easier for LLMs to understand and analyze the codebase.

 ## Features